Voter registration in the United States: Same-day voter registration

 Most states require voters to register two to four weeks before an election, with cutoff dates varying from 15 to 30 days.
 An increasing number of states allow same-day voter registration (SDR), which enables eligible citizens to register to vote or update their registration on the same day they vote.

 Same-day registration allows eligible citizens to register or update their registration at the polls or their local election office by showing valid identification to a poll worker or election official, who checks the identification, consults the registration list and, if they are not registered or the registration is out of date, registers them on the spot.

-Twenty-five states and the District of Columbia will offer same-day voter registration for the 2024 general election, which allows any qualified resident of the state to register to vote and cast a ballot the same day.
+Twenty-five states and the District of Columbia offered same-day voter registration for the 2024 general election, which allowed any qualified resident of the state to register to vote and cast a ballot the same day.

 Voter turnout is much higher in states using same-day registration than in states that do not.
 A 2013 report analyzing turnout in the 2012 United States presidential election had SDR states averaging at a turnout of 71%, well above the average voter turn-out rate of 59% for non-SDR states.
 According to official turnout data report in the 2014 edition of America Goes to the Polls, voter turnout in SDR states has averaged 10–14 percent higher than states that lack that option.
 A 2021 study found that same-day registration disproportionately increases turnout among young voters; young voters move more frequently, which disproportionately burdens them under traditional voter registration laws.